 The general rule is to keep friends and family separate from your business, but it depends!

 Your friends and family can be great resources when it comes to funding.
 Why?
 Because you know and trust them, you can work out low or zero-interest payments with them.

-But be careful not to ruin relationships with your friends and family due to miscommunications.
+But be careful not to ruin relationships.
+Loaning money to family can be difficult in some cases.
 Draw up contracts and make sure you are all in agreement with the contract terms.

 However, you’ll need good credit, AND you’ll be taking on debt that you’ll have to pay back with interest over a specified period.